ulricheck/gst-conan/readme.md

 # gst-conan
-This is a tool for building [Gstreamer](https://gstreamer.freedesktop.org/) components as [Conan](https://conan.io/) packages using the [Meson](https://mesonbuild.com/) build system via [gst-build](https://github.com/GStreamer/gst-build).
+This is a tool for building [Gstreamer](https://gstreamer.freedesktop.org/) components as [Conan](https://conan.io/) packages using the [Meson](https://mesonbuild.com/) build scripts included in the Gstreamer repositories.

-This tool is expected to work on the same platforms as [gst-build](https://github.com/GStreamer/gst-build), so most Linux distros are covered (we guess).
+This tool is expected to work on most Linux distros (we guess).
+In the future it may work on Mac and Windows (pending) work by other contributors in other Gstreamer repositories.

 First time users should look at the [machine setup instructions](#machine-setup-instructions).

+## Status
+This is a very new project and there are many known problems.
+We will be making some drastic changes.
+Stay tuned.

 ## How to use `gst-conan`
 Clone it and read the `--help` info.